-1 that the technical characteristics of those HF systems providing enhanced applications, including electronic messaging and other Internet capability, described in Annex 1 should be considered representative of those systems operating in the HF frequency bands between 2 and 30 MHz.
+that the technical characteristics of those HF systems providing enhanced applications, including electronic messaging and other Internet capability, described in Annex 1 should be considered representative of those systems operating in the HF frequency bands between 2 and 30 MHz.

-Annex 1 Characteristics of HF radio systems providing enhanced applications
+Annex 1 Typical characteristics of HF radio systems providing enhanced applications

 1 Introduction

-There are three digital applications that are typical for enhanced HF systems:
+Enhanced applications that can be supported over HF include:

-a) messaging, also known as e-mail,
+a) electronic mail, also known as e-mail,

+b) voice over internet protocol, also known as VoIP,

-b) interactive Internet applications, and
+c) interactive Internet applications,

-c) file transfer.
+d) large file transfer,

+e) real-time video streams over HF.

-In the event of the collapse or overload of normal telecommunication operation due to natural disasters (e.g. earthquakes) and other emergencies, applications for enhanced HF systems using fixed, transportable and mobile stations provide one capability for emergency links in the first phase of the alarm or during the coordination of the relief operation.
+In the event of the collapse or overload of normal telecommunication operation due to natural disasters (e.g. earthquakes) and other emergencies, applications for enhanced HF systems using fixed, transportable and mobile stations could provide emergency links during the first phase of the alarm or during the coordination of the relief operation.

-2 Technical characteristics
+2 HF Transmitter/Receiver RF Technical characteristics

-Table 1 contains technical characteristics of representative HF systems capable of providing enhanced applications.
+Tables 1A, 1B, 2, 3A, 3B, and 4 contain technical characteristics of representative HF systems capable of providing enhanced applications.
 These characteristics are sufficient for general calculation to assess the compatibility between these systems and systems operating in other services.

-In this Table, protection ratios are specified as the ratio of wanted-to-unwanted average signal powers (PY).
-This is in contrast to Recommendation ITU-R F.240 where the ratios are expressed in peak envelope powers (PX).
+In Table 1B, protection ratios are specified as the ratio of wanted-to-unwanted average signal powers (PY).
+This contrasts with Recommendation ITU-R F.240 where the ratios are expressed in peak envelope powers (PX).
 Conversion from PX to PY is waveform dependent for both wanted and unwanted signals.
 Conversion factors can be obtained from Recommendation ITU-R SM.326.

+The parameters in Table 1A apply to the Groundwave, Skywave and NVIS Systems that are listed in Table 1B.

+Table 4 is dedicated to enhanced systems using non-contiguous multichannel equipment.
+These enhanced systems permit the simultaneous use of up to 16 non-contiguous traditional SSB channels arranged in an (non-overlapping) arbitrary way.
+The modulation of such an equipment consists in a set of elementary 3 kHz wide modulators, arranged in a frequency division multiplex.
+Any elementary modulation is processed and applied to a subcarrier whose frequency value is chosen according to the allocated channels.
+All channels shall be contained within a working bandwidth of up to a maximum of 200 kHz.

+TABLE 1A

+Characteristics for RF HF systems